God is not asking you to be straight but to be holy.

-Can a gay person become a straight Christian?
+Can a gay person become straight if he joins a church and become a Christian?

-Becket Cook lived a happy gay life and there was no guilt until he realized it was superficial.
-Similarly, Jackie Hill liked girls at age 5.
-At 19, she had her first girlfriend and they were fine until Romans 1:26 convicted her.
+Becket Cook lived a happy gay life, and there was no guilt until he realized it was superficial.
+Similarly, Jackie Hill liked girls at 5 years old.
+At 19, she had her first girlfriend, and they were fine until Romans 1:26 convicted her.

-“A lot of how we talk about sexuality doesn’t come from scriptures but from stories,” says Jackie Hill Perry.
-Gays are alienated because many Christians say “homosexuals will go to hell.”
+“A lot of how we talk about sexuality doesn’t come from scriptures but stories,” says Jackie Hill Perry.
+Gays are alienated because “Christian-homophobes” say, “gays will go to hell.”
 They insist on gay conversion therapy, but religion doesn’t make you straight.

-Be it lust, anger, or pride, only Jesus can transform a sinful heart.
-In the same way, doing things your own way will not accomplish much, only by abiding and remaining in Christ can anyone be victorious (John 15:5).
+Be it lust, anger, or pride; only Jesus can transform a sinful heart.
+In the same way, doing things your own way will not accomplish much.
+Only by abiding and remaining in Christ can anyone bear fruit and be victorious (John 15:5).